projectapex/XML-Repo/README.md

 ### Description

-Try to separate your description into three different sections, if possible:
+Try to separate your description into four different sections:

-1.  **Map Name**
+1.  **Basic Information**

-    What is the Map's name?
+- Map name
+- Link to download
+- Link to forum post
+- Pictures
+- Gamemode

-2.  **Gamemode**
+2.  **Authors**

-    What game mode is the map?
-Rage, Blitz, DTM, Etc...
+    Who made the map?
+Include any relevant contributors.

 3.  **Map Specific XML Settings**

     What special regions need to be protected, should TNT block damage be disabled, Etc...

-4.  **Authors**

-    Who made the map?
-Include any relevant contributors.

-5.  **Extra Information**
+4.  **Extra Information**

     Information that doesn't necessarily fit into any other sections.
 Common examples are attachments, images, or disclaimers.